marci-pires/WikiHadatac/HADataC-Home.md

     git

-If you don not have git, you need to install one.
+If you don not have git, you need to install one: http://git-scm.com/downloads.
 Still from the command line, verify that you have `sbt` applications installed in your machine:

     sbt